EdenTzarfaty/WebDevelopment-website/README.md

 # Description

-I builed a website about my father, Albert
+As part of the "Enviourmnets development Web" course, I builed a website about my father, Albert

 # 💡 Platforms
 WebStorm/VisualStudio - JavaScript, HTML, CSS